Intrahepatic bile duct cancer stages

 • the size of the primary tumour (T)

-• whether the cancer has spread to another part of the body (M)
+• whether the cancer has spread to another part of the body further away from the bile ducts (M)

 Tumour (T) stages

-There are 4 main T stages for intrahepatic bile duct cancer, from T1 to T4.
+There are 4 main T stages for intrahepatic bile duct cancer.
+These are numbered from T1 to T4.

-T3 means the tumour has grown through the lining covering the liver (the visceral peritoneum).
+T3 means the tumour has spread from the bile ducts and through the layer of tissue covering the liver (the visceral peritoneum).

-T4 means the tumour has grown into nearby structures outside the liver, such as the bowel.
+T4 means the tumour has grown into nearby structures outside the liver, like the bowel.

 Node (N) stages

-There are two N stages for intrahepatic bile duct cancer, N0 and N1.
+There are two N stages for intrahepatic bile duct cancer:

-N0 means there are no cancer cells in the lymph nodes.
+N0 means there are no cancer cells in the nearby lymph nodes.

-N1 means there are cancer cells in the lymph nodes.
+N1 means there are cancer cells in the nearby lymph nodes.

 Metastasis (M) stages